sourcery-ai-experiments/blog.nathanv.me/content/posts/hp-utilities-ubuntu.md

 ## Conclusion

-Despite some hiccups, With these utilities installed, I can now modify basically all of the BIOS and iLO settings without needing a keyboard or monitor.
+Despite some hiccups, with these utilities installed, I can now modify basically all of the BIOS and iLO settings without needing a keyboard or monitor.
 I don't think I have any need anymore to go into the BIOS maybe other than maybe modifying the RAID array configuration (which would wipe everything).